Australia drops recognition of Jerusalem as Israel's capital

 "Jerusalem is the eternal undivided capital of Israel and nothing will change that,” Lapid said in a statement.

+Lapid appeared to blame this media confusion for Australia changing its policy.

+“In light of the way the decision was made in Australia, as a hasty response to a mistaken report in the media, one can only hope in other issues the government of Australia behaves more seriously and professionally,” Lapid said.

-Israel’s Foreign Ministry said it will summon the Australian ambassador over the issue.
+Israel’s Foreign Ministry said it will summon the Australian ambassador to express “deep disappointment" over a decision that was "based on short-sighted political considerations.”

+Senior Palestinian official Hussein Al-Sheikh said he welcomed Australia’s decision “and its affirmation that the future of sovereignty over Jerusalem depends on the permanent solution based on international legitimacy.”

 Wong described Morrison’s move as out of step internationally and a “cynical play" to win a byelection in a Sydney locale with a large Jewish population.

-Note: This story has been updated to remove an incorrect reference to the Australian government again recognizing Tel Aviv as the capital.
-Wong said the embassy would stay in Tel Aviv but did not mention recognizing the city as the capital.